oksanaokhten/recipe-journal/README.md

         - Click on 'Reveal Config Vars'
         - Add IP with value of 0.0.0.0
         - Add PORT, which is 5000
-        - SECRET_KEY with value that copied from env.py file
+        - Add SECRET_KEY with value that copied from env.py file
-        - MONGO_URI string
+        - Add MONGO_URI string
         - Back to terminal and add/commit/push requirements.txt and Procfile to GitHub.
     - Head back over to Heroku, click on 'Enable Automatic Deployment'.
-    - I have only the master branch for the project. so click 'Deploy Branch'.
+    - I have only the master branch for the project, so click 'Deploy Branch'.
     - Heroku will now receive the code from GitHub, and start building the app using a required packages.
     - After a few minutes the message shown "Your app